Another Triple Crown surprise: Sir Winston takes Belmont

-NEW YORK (AP) — Sir Winston gave the Triple Crown another unexpected turn, rallying to capture the Belmont Stakes on Saturday in a 10-1 upset.
+After a disqualification in the Kentucky Derby and a runaway horse in the Preakness, of course the Belmont Stakes goes to a 10-1 long shot.

+Sir Winston captured the $1.5 million race Saturday, holding off favored Tacitus by a length.

 The win gave trainer Mark Casse the final two jewels in the showcase for 3-year-old thoroughbreds.
-He won the Preakness with War of Will, who was expected to battle favored Tacitus in the 1 1/2 mile Belmont.
+He won the Preakness with War of Will, who was expected to battle Tacitus in the 1 1/2 mile Belmont.

-Instead, Casse’s other’s colt took the lead after a ground-saving ride by Joel Rosario and held off Tacitus by a length.
-Long shot Joevia finished third and Tax was fourth.
+Instead, Casse’s other’s colt took the lead after a ground-saving ride by Joel Rosario.

-The Triple Crown grind caught up to War of Will, who ran in all three races.
+The Triple Crown grind caught up to Preakness winner War of Will, who ran in all three races.
 He finished ninth in the 10-horse field.

+“I could see where War of Will was struggling a little bit,” Casse said.
+“He looked like maybe he was a little flat today.”

-The Belmont capped an entertaining Triple Crown highlighted by a disqualification in the Kentucky Derby and a horse without a rider in the Preakness.
+The Belmont capped an entertaining Triple Crown highlighted by the disqualification of Maximum Security in the Kentucky Derby.
 It sparked interest in thoroughbred racing despite no possibility of the third Triple Crown winner in five years, coming on the heels of Justify last year and American Pharoah in 2015.

+It was all positive.
+There were no tragedies on the track.
+No horses died.

 The Belmont was a jockey’s race and Rosario was the right rider on a horse full of run.